In addition to a comparison of roucou oil vs argan oil for hair, this article also breaks down some awesome roucou oil recipes for hair.

 Additionally, roucou oil has astringent properties.
 This makes it an ideal treatment for dry scalp, dandruff, eczema, and excessively oily scalps.

 I share an awesome roucou oil hair oil below, which would work great as a pre-poo.
 Roucou oil can also be used on the skin.
 More on this in a later article.

 3. Antioxidant Content

-Roucou oil is a great antioxidant as its rich in carotenoids, which helps fight free radical damage.
+Roucou oil is a great antioxidant as its rich in carotenoids, which help fight free radical damage.

 Where to Buy Rocou Oil?

 Roucou oil is a bit of a nightmare to track down so I recommend using the liquid extract instead or you can make your own roucou oil with annatto seeds (recipe below).